u-blox/ubxlib/example/gnss/README.md

 `U_CFG_APP_PIN_GNSS_xxx`: the default values for the MCU pins connecting your GNSS module to your MCU are \#defined in the file [port/platform](/port/platform)`/<platform>/mcu/<mcu>/cfg/cfg_app_platform_specific.h`.
 You should check if these are correct for your board and, if not, override the values of the \#defines (where -1 means "not connected").

 You will also need an antenna connected to the GNSS chip.

+# Usage: `geofence_main.c`
+For this example, in addition to the GNSS settings above, you must pass the conditional compilation flag `U_CFG_GEOFENCE` into your build.

 # Usage: `assist_now_main.c`
 For this example, in addition to the GNSS settings above, you will need a means of sending a HTTP request to a u-blox server.
 The example assumes you will do this using the `uHttpClient` with a cellular module.